Kiwix JS Windows

 All versions of this app support basic title search, which is very fast and matches the start of an article title.
 Some versions may also support full-text searching (see below).

-With title search, if you search for 'France' you will get 'France (country)', 'France (disambiguation)', 'France (film)', etc. This kind of search tries to be case-insensitive, but the number of case variants tried is necessarily limited, e.g. if you search for 'unesco world heritiage', it will try 'Unesco world heritage', 'UNESCO world heritage', 'unesco World heritage', 'Unesco WORLD heritage', etc., but it won't try 'uNesCO' and other non-obvious case combinations.
-If you want to search for 'uNesCO', then you must type it exactly like that.
+With title search, if you search for 'France' you will get 'France (country)', 'France (disambiguation)', 'France (film)', etc. This kind of search tries to be case-insensitive, but the number of case variants tried is necessarily limited.

 You can also use the wildcards .*